Francis Shurrock: Signal Hill Memorial

 Shurrock was invited to make two large sculptures to sit on either side of the central architectural form of the Centennial Memorial on Signal Hill in Dunedin.
-In April 1950 Shurrock presented models of the two sculptures, one of a woman spinning, known as The Thread of Life and the other titled History showing an old man holding a closed book representing the end of the century.
-To help scale the work from models to full-sized sculptures, Shurrock was joined by former student Fred Staub who is usually given joint credit with Shurrock for the work.
-TA plaque on the memorial records that the two figures were cast in London and installed in 1957.
+In April 1950, Shurrock presented models of the two sculptures, one of a woman spinning, known as The Thread of Life and the other, titled History, showing an old man holding a closed book representing the end of the century.
+To help scale the work from models to full-sized sculptures, Shurrock was joined by former student Fred Staub, who is usually given joint credit with Shurrock for the work.
+The plaque on the memorial records that the two figures were cast in London and installed in 1957.